-Reading books–whether they’re fiction or non-fiction–trains you to concentrate on the written word.
+Whether they’re fiction or non-fiction, reading books trains you to concentrate on the written word.
 When you aren’t distracted by sensational titles and pop-ups, you can absorb things from the writing that will make your writing better.

 Even if you write for a blog and you’re competing for clicks, reading books will make you better able to produce content because reading develops concentration.
 Specifically, the concentration required for the creation of the written word.